nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 - Investigate using just the most common subset of labels (https://github.com/nasa-petal/PeTaL-labeller/issues/69, https://github.com/nasa-petal/PeTaL-labeller/issues/70) to see if MATCH does better on that.
 - Look into data augmentation techniques (https://github.com/nasa-petal/PeTaL-labeller/issues/65).
 - conda throws a non-fatal error at the beginning of training?
 Not sure why, but it still trains well.
+- Figure out how to load MATCH with pretrained weights (https://github.com/nasa-petal/PeTaL-labeller/issues/72).

 ## Contact